mnlipp/jdrupes-httpcodec/overview.md

 ![HTTP Decoder](http-encoder.svg)

-See the {@linkplain org.jdrupes.httpcodec.protocols.http.HttpEncoder#pendingLimit getter description} for the meaning of "pending limit".
+See the {@linkplain org.jdrupes.httpcodec.protocols.http.HttpEncoder#pendingLimit method description} for the meaning of "pending limit".

-As you can see, we still have'nt reached the goal yet to get concrete HTTP codecs.
+As you can see, we still haven't reached the goal yet to get concrete HTTP codecs.
 This is because there is a difference between HTTP request messages and HTTP response messages.